j3pic/bundler-test/README.md

-# A bug in Molinillo.
+# A bug in Bundler / Molinillo.

 If you run `bundle install`, you'll see the following list of errors: